Credit Union Business Loans: 2023 Guide To Loan Types, Pros & Cons, & How To Qualify

 Like banks and other lenders, credit unions offer different interest rates to their members based on a number of factors, including but not limited to the type of loan, the loan amount, and the borrower’s creditworthiness.

 In general, credit union members should expect to pay interest rates that are competitive with banks, and in many cases, even lower.
-For the most qualified, low-risk borrowers, interest rates below 5% are available for installment loans.
+The most qualified, low-risk borrowers will receive the lowest rates.
 For SBA loans, credit unions base their interest rates on the standards set by the SBA, which are extremely competitive.

 Interest rates also vary by the type of loan selected.
 For instance, installment loans will almost always have lower rates than other types of financing, such as lines of credit or credit cards.